 As Noreen Kerrigan, Assistant Dean of Albert Einstein’s College of Medicine says, medical schools “want to make sure we’re not accepting brains on stilts.
 We want people with hearts”.
-The volunteering section of your medical school application is meant to illustrate that you are more than just book smart, you are a human being with an insurmountable level of selflessness, compassion, and altruism.
-Volunteering also provides an amazing opportunity to work with people in your community, allowing you to learn valuable skills such as leadership, teamwork, and communication.
-The world of medicine, and medical professional hopefuls is filled to the brim with high-achieving, motivated, and competitive beings.
-Being involved in your community is one way to truly set yourself apart, while also learning the skills required to be an excellent physician.
+The volunteering section of your medical school application is meant to illustrate that you are more than just book smart – it emphasizes that you are also a well-rounded human being who can demonstrate selflessness, compassion, and altruism.
+Volunteering also provides opportunities to work with people in your community, teaching you valuable skills along the way.
+Being involved in your community is one way to truly set yourself apart, while also preparing you to be an excellent physician in your career.

 When it comes to service work, QUALITY outweighs quantity.
-It is more important to actually reflect on what you’ve learned and attained through your volunteering journey then to focus on the simple act of logging hours.
-Volunteering is an opportunity to discover that which you are truly passionate about.
+It is more important to actually reflect on what you’ve learned and attained through your volunteering journey than to focus on the simple act of logging hours.
+Volunteering is an opportunity to discover what you are truly passionate about.

-Although, there is really no formula, typically, if the activity is something you really care about, it is common to show that you had committed to this activity on a consistent basis for several years at least 10-15 hours/month.
-But again it is important to note that this is not set in stone.
-Some of our students who have gotten excepted had less than 10-15 hours/month some had more.
+Although there is really no formula, if the activity is something you really care about, it is common to show that you had committed to this activity on a consistent basis for several years for at least 10-15 hours/month.
+But again, it is important to note that this is not set in stone.
+Some of our students who have gotten accepted had less than 10-15 hours/month, while others had more.